Schedule Now Pay Bill

 Esophageal varices

 Esophageal varices are enlarged veins in the esophagus.
-They're often due to blocked blood flow through the portal vein.
-The portal vein carries blood from the intestine, pancreas and spleen to the liver.
+They're often due to obstructed blood flow through the portal vein, which carries blood from the intestine to the liver.

 Esophageal varices are enlarged veins in the esophagus, the tube that connects the throat and stomach.
 Esophageal varices most often happen in people with serious liver diseases.